-Understanding the techniques employed for fault detection is of paramount significance as it enables the timely identification of faults, hence preventing potential harm to the system.
-The methodology for fault diagnosis is presented in Fig. \ref{fig:FIG7}.
-There are two distinct approaches for fault detection: the model-based method, which is the traditional approach, and the process history-based method, which is recognized as an AI-based approach \cite{katipamula2005methods, article}.
 In order to employ model-based approaches, it is necessary to have an appropriate mathematical model that accurately represents the process system.
 The aforementioned definition, or pre-existing knowledge, is primarily rooted in the fundamental principles of physics and can encompass both quantitative and qualitative aspects.
 The traditional model-based method is carried out in two different ways: \begin{enumerate} \item Quantitative Methods: These methods use mathematical modeling of physical processes.
 These methods, assisted by computational advances, were developed to handle increasingly complex systems and use analytical redundancy by deriving precise mathematical descriptions. \item Qualitative Methods: These fault diagnosis methodologies encompass model-based or knowledge-based approaches that rely on heuristic symptoms rather than analytical descriptions to ascertain the present condition of the system. \end{enumerate} In the context of process history-based techniques, the approach relies on a substantial collection of experimental input/output data and endeavors to establish a functional relationship solely based on these characteristics.